dreamportdev/Osdev-Notes/01_Build_Process/05_Generating_Iso.md

 ### Limine.cfg
 Similar to grub, limine also uses a config file.
 This config file has its own documentation, which is available in the limine repository.

-Limine.cfg lists each boot entry as a title, followed by a series of key-value pairs.
+limine.cfg lists each boot entry as a title, followed by a series of key-value pairs.
 To boot our example from above using stivale 2, our config might look like the following:

 ```
 :My Operating System